 I was at her place for a get-together on Saturday, and took a few minutes away from socializing with her lovely friends to quickly snap these shots around her living room and kitchen.
 They represent a minuscule sample of all that she has.

 ↑ Here, propped on the edge of the kitchen sink, a ceramic plant holder makes a perfect spot to store the pot scrubber.
-(The mug is one that someone had been using at the party.) ↑
+The awesome owl mug is one that someone had been using at the party. ↑

 Thanks for taking a look,